abbbi/abbbi.github.io/_posts/2025-11-19-slevagrant.md

  * use virt-customize to upload the script into the qcow image:

 {% highlight bash %}
- virt-customize -v -x -a sle16.qcow2 --upload vagrant.sh:/tmp/vagrant.sh
+ virt-customize -a sle16.qcow2 --upload vagrant.sh:/tmp/vagrant.sh
 {% endhighlight %}

  * execute the script via:

 {% highlight bash %}
- virt-customize -a sle16.qcow2 -v --run-command "/tmp/vagrant.sh"
+ virt-customize -a sle16.qcow2 --run-command "/tmp/vagrant.sh"
 {% endhighlight %}

 After this, use the create-box.sh from the vagrant-libvirt project